35percent/11tystarter/src/posts/only-one-in-ten-new-homes-in-southwark-is-social-rented.md

 [^2] The Planning London Datahub is a *'collaborative project between all of the Planning Authorities in London'* including Southwark.
 It is part of the London Datastore and is a 'new data base that includes data fed live from the boroughs...'.
 The Datahub's Residential Completion Dashboard shows all housing completions for all the boroughs in London.

 [^3] 4,989 social rented homes were completed, 2,897 s/r homes were lost, leaving a 2,711 net gain for the eighteen financial years FY2004-FY2021 - an average of 150.6 homes per annum.
-25, 286 homes of all tenures were built in total.
+25,286 homes of all tenures were built in total.
 From an analysis of the the Residential Completion Dashboard, data filtered for Southwark.

-[^4] 17,651 free-market (69.81%), 2,711
+[^4] 17,651 free-market (69.81%), 2,711 social rent (10.72%), 339 affordable rent (1.34%), 3,572 intermediate (14.13%), 57 Discount Market Rent (0.23%), 956 Other (3.39%) - 25,286 units in total.
+Completed during the eighteen years FY2004-FY2021.
+Figures do not include non-conventional units and empty homes brought back into use.
+From an analysis of the the Residential Completion Dashboard, data filtered for Southwark.